 #1: Create a designated calming space with your child

 Designated calming spaces, or “calm down corners” are on the rise across homes and classrooms, and rightfully so.

 Calming spaces allow families to take the time they need to cool off without shame and negativity.
 It is a place to process big emotions before revisiting and discussing the core issue.

 A change of location helps diffuse difficult moments with dysregulated children.
 Furthermore, when introduced appropriately, calming spaces help teach and reinforce healthy, age-appropriate coping skills.

 Many parents are misinformed about the premise behind calming spaces.
 Consequently, they create calm down corners that mirror a traditional time-out.

-The key is to empower your child to take ownership over the space (e.g., have them pick a name for it and help select the materials and activities).
+The key is to empower your child to take ownership of the space (e.g., have them pick a name for it and help select the calming tools and activities).

 You will also want to teach them how to use the space in advance when things are calm.

 Using a calming corner as a threat or punishment will not help your child buy into the process.